Vasudevshetty/voxalize/README.md

 A voice‑driven database chat platform that lets you connect to a SQL database, ask questions by voice or text, and get back answers, SQL queries, result tables, summaries and even a short title—all powered by llama LLM, LangChain and a modern React/Redux + Node.js/Express + MongoDB stack.

-🏆 Winner of the Haskfest 36‑hour Hackathon at Nitte NMAM Institute
+🏆 Winner of the Hackfest 36‑hour Hackathon at Nitte NMAM Institute

 ## 🚀 Features